Soapdevs/HealOnKillHook/README.md

 # HealOnKillHook

-A worldguard hook which heals a player on kill.
+A worldguard hook which heals a player on kill (Supports Upto 1.21).

 Usage: /rg flag (regioname) heal-on-kill allow/deny